econia-labs/emojicoin-dot-fun/doc/doc-site/docs/about/core-values.md

 - **Social Interaction**: Emojis are inherently social, and are often used to express emotions and ideas in digital communication.
-The emojicoin.fun platform encourages a community-driven atmosphere where users can bond over their emojicoins through a per-market chat feature based entirely on emojis.
+The emojicoin.fun platform encourages a community-driven atmosphere where users can bond over their emojicoins through a chat feature for each market, based entirely on emojis.
 - **Inclusive Environment**: By leveraging the universal appeal of emojis, emojicoin.fun creates an inclusive trading environment that welcomes users from all walks of life.